modmore/docs/en/01_Commerce/v1/10_Snippets/collections_view.md

 We decided we'd like to have the product name rather than the resource title and also include the product description as well.

 So we're going to copy it and modify it slightly to do so.
-And we'll use the special column name `name_with_description_render` which returns both the product name and description as JSON.
+And at least for this example, we'll use `main` as the column name.
+As mentioned above in the Usage section, if we use any column name other than the ones listed above, all the product fields are returned together as a JSON string.
+This is good for our purposes, because we want access to both the product name, and the product description in the same column for this.

 In your `custom.js` file, add the following:
 ```js